Qassab/website/README.md

 # Website
-This is a sample website showcasing a simple layout and design using HTML, CSS and JavaScript. includes a navigation bar, a header image
+This is a sample website showcasing a simple layout and design using HTML, CSS and JavaScript. includes a navigation bar, a header image with night mood
  ![Alt Text](./img/programing.webp)
   and a description section with some information about the website.
 The main content of the website includes a history section and a qualifications section, which showcase some information about the website owner's experience and qualifications, and a  footer section includes contact details and social media handles.
 Users can follow him on Facebook, Twitter, and LinkedIn.